-Semester/Term Must Complete Degree of Matriculation Program by:
+Semester/Term Must Complete Degree

-Fall Semester/Term Summer Semester/Term of the
+Fall Semester/Term Summer Semester/Term of the 8th year

-8th year

-Continuous Enrollment for Culminating Activity/Field Work: Students who receive an IP for all thesis, graduate seminar, fieldwork/internship and culminating activity courses and have not cleared it within one year following the end of the term or semester of enrollment, can extend their enrollment for six months with a one-semester-hour extension fee and approval.
+Continuous Enrollment for Culminating Activity/Field Work: Students who receive an IP for all thesis, graduate seminar, fieldwork/internship and culminating activity courses and have not cleared it within one year following the end of the semester of enrollment, can extend their enrollment for six months with a one-semester-hour extension fee and approval.
 A maximum of four, six-month extensions will be permitted within the five-year time limit for the completion of the degree.